Gyronee/chatgpt-bizwechat-bot/README.md

 ## Credits
 - [ChatGPT](https://chat.openai.com/chat) from [OpenAI](https://openai.com)
 - [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) for reverse engineering ChatGPT APIs
+- [terry3041/pyChatGPT](https://github.com/terry3041/pyChatGPT) for reverse engineering ChatGPT APIs and bypass cloudflare

 ## Disclaimer
 This is a personal project and is not affiliated with OpenAI in any way.

 ## Changlog
-- 2022-12-14: Change to use pyChatGPT for bypass cloudflare
+- 2022-12-14: Change to use [pyChatGPT](https://github.com/terry3041/pyChatGPT